leah/django-elsewhere/README.markdown

 Install:
 ------------

-You can get the source directly from GitHub either by downloading the project or checking out the repository.
+1. You can get the source directly from GitHub either by downloading the project or checking out the repository: 'git clone git://github.com/leah/django-elsewhere.git'

-A quick shortcut is to checkout the project directly into your Python path:

-	git clone git://github.com/leah/django-elsewhere.git elsewhere
+2. After checking the project out, add the 'elsewhere' directory to your Python path.

+3. Once the project is on your python path, add 'elsewhere' to your INSTALLED_APPS in settings.py.

+4. run python manage.py syncdb from within your project to add the elsewhere database tables and initial data.

 About:
 ------------